 Areas of Expertise

-Project management, applied drilling engineering, coal seam gas / coal bed methane, unconventional gas, coal geology, exploration, applied geology and geophysics, reservoir characterisation, advanced drilling and geosensing technologies
+Coal mining geology and engineering, project management, fugitive emission characterisation, applied drilling engineering, coal seam gas / coal bed methane, unconventional gas, exploration, applied geology and geophysics, reservoir characterisation, advanced drilling and geosensing technologies

-Duncan Thomson has practical hands on project management experience in unconventional gas and mining, and has specialised in drilling and logistics for the last 15 years.
+Duncan Thomson has practical hands on project management experience in mining and unconventional gas, and has specialised in geology, mining engineering, drilling and logistics for the last 15 years.

-Duncan joined CoalBed in 2008, and became a Director in 2010.
-He has acted as project manager on a number of CSG / CBM exploration and mining projects in the major Australian coal basins.
-Recently, his project management skills have been applied in Botswana, Mozambique, Indonesia and Kazakhstan on developing unconventional gas projects.
+Duncan joined CoalBed in 2008 and became a Director in 2010.
+He has acted as project manager on a number of mining and CSG / CBM exploration projects in the major Australian coal basins.
+Recently, his project management skills have been applied to coal mining projects and to gas related developments in Botswana, Mozambique, Indonesia and Kazakhstan.

 Duncan has extensive experience and skills in the interpretation, planning and management of a wide variety of drilling programs, including complex lateral drilling for CSG / CBM operators and miners.
 CoalBed has used this data to build detailed geological models relevant to longwall planning, a world-first.
 Duncan is also actively involved in aiding underground coal mines with the management of gas hazards during mine planning, development and longwall operations.